 Key phrases for SEO

 Remember that Google and other search engines read your listing to find out what it is about.
-Therefore it is important to include the essential key phrases that describe your product in your description.
+Therefore, it is important to include the essential key phrases that describe your product in your description.

-In practice, if you are describing your item properly for your human readers you will be including many of them naturally.
+In practice, if you are describing your item properly for your human readers, you will be including many of them naturally.
 Try varying sentences to ensure you get them in there.
 So for example, if you are selling a red knitted hat you could use “knitted hat” in one sentence and “knit hat” in another, to ensure both are covered.
 Another sentence may have “handmade hat” and another “wooly hat” and so on.

 Check out the Tin Teddy Top Ten Etsy Tagging Tips post for more information on Etsy SEO.